 Is PCOS Acne Different From Regular Acne?

-Regular acne is caused by simple causes such as excess production of natural oils by the skin, pore clogging, and bacterial infection of the blocked pores.
+Regular acne is caused by simple causes such as excess production of natural oils by the skin, pore-clogging, and bacterial infection of the blocked pores.
 While the main mechanism of acne formation remains vitally the same, the reason behind the increased sebum (natural oil) levels is specific to the high androgen levels seen in PCOS women.
 They are seen as knots under the skin that become infected and inflamed.
-Regular acne are mainly present on the top layers of the skin.
+Regular acne is mainly present on the top layers of the skin.

 What Are The Causes Of PCOS Pimples?

 Polycystic Ovarian Syndrome brings about many changes in the body that cause PCOS acne.
 These are –